m4oda/config_plus/README.md

 Overwrite Merge
 ------------------------------------------------------------
-`ConfigPlus` loads the specified configuration files in file name order and merge all of configuration into a single hash.
+`ConfigPlus` loads the specified configuration files in file name order and merges all of configuration into a single hash.

 ```yml
 # sample-00.yml